medic/cht-docs/content/en/contribute/_index.md

 **Are you a partner wondering how issues are prioritized?**

-Issues that will help partner's acheive items on this list often will get prioritized over other issues.
 Issues that a partner will:

 * Upgrade to get the feature/bugfix
 * Help validate, design and prototype the feature